 Site Plan Review

-- Large residential additions where the proposed addition is 50% or more of the total square footage of the principal structure
+- Residential additions where the proposed addition is 50% or more of the total square footage of the principal structure

-- New commercial construction in excess of 10,000 square feet
+- New commercial construction over 10,000 square feet

 - Accessory structures that exceed 25% of the total square footage of the existing principal structure

 - Additional parking that could have an impact on the property